 Wat Phra Kaew, the Temple of the Emerald Buddha, is also nearby and arguably the most sacred Buddhist temple in Thailand.

 It is known for its dark green statue of the Buddha, which stands 26” tall and was carved from a single piece of jade.

 3. The Museum of Siam

-The Museum of Siam is also just across the river from Wat Arun and is dedicated to “discovering Thainess.”
+The Museum of Siam is also located just across the river from Wat Arun, and is dedicated to “discovering Thainess.”

-This interesting museum delves into what makes Thailand and covers history, culture, food, and influences.
-It can be a quiet reprieve from the crowded temples or a way to escape the heat and learn a little bit more about this beautiful country.
+It's actually a welcome reprieve from the crowded temples, and a good way to escape the heat and learn a little bit more about this beautiful country.

 Last Updated on